-Policy on Initiation of the Internship: School Counseling students are strongly encouraged to begin their internships when school opens, typically at the middle to the end of August.
+Policy on Initiation of the Internship: School Counseling students are strongly encouraged to begin their internships a week before the fall semester when K-12 schools open, typically at the middle to the end of August.
 In many cases, both public and private schools will begin within a week or two of the start of the fall term.
-Should it occur that the intern plans to begin working in the school before the start of the fall term, he or she must notify the Field Service Coordinator prior to beginning their service hours.
+Students must already be approved to start internship and must notify the Field Service Coordinator prior to beginning their service hours.
 Students may not conduct direct contact hours prior to the beginning of the term.
 Indirect service hours are permitted, including orientation activities, shadowing, and attending staff meetings.
 As soon as the fall term has begun, interns will start attending their regularly scheduled internship meetings and may begin collecting direct service hours.

-Policy on Liability Insurance: All School Counseling interns must join ASCA.
+Policy on Liability Insurance: All School Counseling interns must join and maintain their ASCA membership.
 In becoming a member, the student will also gain an ASCA professional liability insurance policy.
+Students will need to complete the liability insurance form and provide proof their active ASCA membership/liability coverage for their student file.

-Policy on Completion of Internship Requirements: School Counseling students who have not completed all clock hour requirements of their 700 clock hour internship, 240 of which are direct contact hours including 10 group hours, during the Fall and Spring terms will be given an incomplete ("I") grade and may continue to work at their internship site without enrolling for any further internship credits (because the OH Board of Education does not require school counseling students to be enrolled in an internship while engaging in supervised counseling activities).
-However, these students will be required to attend an internship class meeting up to the point at which they have completed the required 700 hours, 240 of which are direct contact hours including 10 group hours.
-Students who are enrolled in Internship to fulfill the requirements of an incomplete, exceeding their minimum six credit hours, may discontinue participation in the internship seminar meetings once their required clock hours are satisfied.
-Students who are enrolled in their first or second semester of Internship must continue to serve at their internship site and attend the internship seminar meetings throughout both semesters even if they have satisfied their clock hour requirements early.
-In accordance with professional practice behavior, it is expected that school counseling students remain at their sites until the end of the site school year, even though the University semester has ended.
-The Field Service Coordinator and/or Practicum or Internship instructor will make provisions for faculty support during this time.
+Policy on Completion of Internship Requirements: School Counseling students who have not completed all clock hour requirements of their 600 clock hour internship, 240 of which are direct contact hours including 10 group hours, during the Fall and Spring terms, will be given an incomplete ("I") grade and may continue to work at their internship site without enrolling for any further internship credits (because the OH Board of Education does not require school counseling students to be enrolled in an internship while engaging in supervised counseling activities).
+Hours may be accrued during winter break if the K-12 school semester ends after or begins before the UC semester, with permission from your internship instructor and Field Placement Coordinator.
+However, these students will be required to attend a group supervision meeting up to the point at which they have completed the required 600 hours, 240 of which are direct contact hours including 10 group hours.
+Students who are enrolled in Internship to fulfill the requirements of an incomplete, exceeding their minimum six credit hours, may discontinue participation in the internship meetings once their required clock hours are satisfied.
+Students who are enrolled in their first or second semester of Internship must continue to serve at their internship site and attend the internship class throughout both semesters even if they have satisfied their clock hour requirements early.